Teams on Mobile

 Teams on Mobile was a major UI/UX overhaul of the Yammer mobile experience.
 Yammer is a social platform for enterprise, and our goal was to rethink the way users move through the product, putting greater emphasis on the idea that communication should be facilitated through teams.

-During this project I worked as one of two design leads, from initial user research and interactive prototypes to high fidelity mocks.
+During this project we collaborated with a larger product team, from initial user research and interactive prototypes to high fidelity mocks.

 Setting Up the Problem